 Proofreading and Word Count

 Every summer we also run a Resit Programme to help students to get through their resits successfully and to develop their academic skills and confidence for the following year.
 It is designed for undergraduate students, resitting modules as a second diet, but students sitting assessments as a first diet in August can also apply.
-This programme runs for two weeks in July.
+This programme will run from Wednesday 19th June through to Tuesday 2nd July.

 Podcast of the Month

 Listen to a short podcast on a different topic each month.

 Frequently Asked Questions

 How can I book an appointment for ELS support?

 In the interest of fairness, please book with only one ELS advisor at a time, once per fortnight.

 I cannot see any appointments listed, even if I look ahead…